Web banner for downloading the WWD 2025 Annual Water Quality Report

 Our Drinking Water Sources and Treatment

-To meet drinking water standards for consumption, all surface water supplies including the upcountry non-Hetch Hetchy sources (UNHHS) undergo treatment by the SFRWS before it is delivered.
-Water from Hetch Hetchy Reservoir is exempt from federal and state filtration requirements but receives the following treatment: disinfection using ultraviolet light and chlorine, pH adjustment for optimum corrosion control, fluoridation for dental health protection, and chloramination for maintaining disinfectant residual and minimizing the formation of regulated disinfection byproducts.
-Water from local Bay Area reservoirs in Alameda County and UNHHS is delivered to Sunol Valley Water Treatment Plant (SVWTP); whereas water from local reservoirs in San Mateo County is delivered to Harry Tracy Water Treatment Plant (HTWTP).
-Water treatment at these plants consists of filtration, disinfection, fluoridation, optimum corrosion control, and taste and odor removal.
-In 2022, no UNHHS water was used.
+The Westborough Water District purchases 100% of its water from the San Francisco Public Utility Commission (SFPUC).
+All surface water we deliver to you undergo proper treatment approved by the regulatory agencies.
+Water from Hetch Hetchy Reservoir is exempt from state and federal filtration requirements due to its exceptional quality.
+However, it is still subject to disinfection using ultraviolet light and chlorine, pH adjustment for optimum corrosion control, fluoridation for dental health protection, and chloramination for maintaining disinfectant residual and minimizing the formation of regulated disinfection byproducts.
+Raw water from local reservoirs in Alameda County and upcountry non-Hetch Hetchy sources are delivered to the Sunol Valley Water Treatment Plant.
+Similarly, water from reservoirs in San Mateo County is delivered to the Harry Tracy Water Treatment Plant.
+Water treatment at these plants consists of filtration, disinfection, fluoridation, taste and odor removal, and optimum corrosion control.

 Water Quality